 We are subject to extensive federal, state and local environmental laws and regulations which have become increasingly stringent in recent years.
 The environmental regulations affecting us are administered by the United States Environmental Protection Agency ("EPA") and other federal, state and local environmental, zoning, health and safety agencies.
 Failure to comply with such requirements could result in substantial costs, including civil and criminal fines and penalties.
-Except as described in this Annual Report on Form 10-K, we believe that we are currently in substantial compliance with applicable federal, state and local environmental compliance, although there can be no assurance in this regard for the future.
+Except as described in this Annual Report on Form 10-K, we believe that we are currently in substantial compliance with applicable federal, state and local environmental laws, permits, orders and regulations.
+Other than as disclosed herein, we do not currently anticipate any material costs to bring our existing operations into environmental compliance, although there can be no assurance in this regard for the future.
 We expect that our operations in the solid waste services industry will be subject to continued and increased regulation, legislation and enforcement oversight.
 We attempt to anticipate future legal and regulatory requirements and to keep our operations in compliance with those requirements.